 You may want to set up an update schedule for your campaign.
 This would set a regular timeline for Facebook and Twitter updates, press releases and policy position updates.
 However an update schedule needs to be flexible enough to respond quickly to breaking news and events.

-Political campaigns can go deep into social media.
+Campaigns can go deep into social media.
 Very deep.
-Large political campaigns have the resources to hire media firms to run, monitor and create a multi-platform system.
-Smaller campaigns may have only one or two people who can work the online side of the campaign.
+Large campaigns have the resources to hire outsiders to run, monitor and create a multi-platform system.
+Smaller campaigns may have one or two people working the online side of the campaign.

-The following is our recommendation for smaller campaigns with limited resources.
-These items are listed in order of relative importance.
-Not all of them are necessary for every campaign.
-How much you choose to do will depend on your comfort level, the office you are seeking, and how much you really want to take on.
+The following is our action item recommendations for smaller campaigns with limited resources.
+How much you choose to do will depend on your comfort level, the office you are seeking, and how much you feel you need to take on.

-6) Monitor your campaign and respond quickly to direct questions and comments.
-When engaging in dialogue, do no reply over multiple channels.
-For example, if you are responding to someone in Facebook, do not post the reply on Twitter or elsewhere.
+8) Monitor your campaign and respond quickly to direct questions and comments.
+When engaging in dialogue, do not reply over multiple channels.
+For example, if you are responding to someone in Facebook, do not post the reply on Twitter.

-You can set up tools to automate your social media updates, but it’s usually better to take the time to post items separately.
-For example, for a website update, you may want your Tweet title to be in the form of a question, but for Facebook, you may want to use the article title along with an interesting blurb.
+TIP: You can set up tools to automate your social media updates, but it is often better to post items separately to each platform.
+For example, with a website update, you may want your Tweet the page title, but for Facebook, you could use the article or page title along with an interesting blurb.

 Determine how much you want to commit to social networking.
 You can always increase what you do, but if you start with a site or platform, you shouldn’t let it wither away.
 Get to know the platforms before you start your campaign.
 That way, you are less likely to make any gaffes or mistakes.